-By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production; that help maintain ecosystems; that strengthen the capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters; and that progressively improve land and soil quality.
+By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.

 Impact of stakeholders The products supplied by the fertilizer industry enhance food production and provide nutrients essential for human health.
 Our Company has indirect impact on agricultural development by creating fertilizers that increase plant resilience and agricultural output.

 Make sustainable agriculture a reality by enhancing fertilizer production methods, improving properties and developing new grades of fertilizers, as well as taking part in a number of international initiatives;

 Move from single products to integrated mineral plant nutrition solutions, which combine several types of fertilizers, including bioadditives, in certain dosages that meet specific soil and climate conditions and crop yield targets.
 The nutrition systems are tested at numerous field trial stations featuring different soil and climate conditions in cooperation with the leading agricultural education and research institutions.

 Our Company’s Board of Directors defines the Company’s environmental policy and sets strategic goals to ensure environmental protection and reduce the negative impact of its operations.
 General management, organization and coordination of efforts to continuously enhance environmental management are the responsibility of Apatit’s Department of Ecology and Environmental Management.

 We strive to develop its extensive resource base and produce fertilizers in a safe and eco-friendly manner, thus contributing to the sustainable agricultural development worldwide.
 In recent years, our Company has made consistent efforts to put the issue of environmental pollution by heavy metals, in particular cadmium, on the global agenda, and we succeeded.